SqueezeLLM: Dense-and-Sparse Quantization: Ablation Studies

-In our ablation study, we investigate the impact of sensitivity-aware weighted clustering on the performance of non-uniform quantization.
-In Tab.~\ref{tab:ablation-sens}, we compared the performance of sensitivity-aware and sensitivity-agnostic approaches in the context of 3-bit quantization of the LLaMA-7B model.
+In our ablation study, we investigate the impact of sensitivity-based weighted clustering on the performance of non-uniform quantization.
+In Tab.~\ref{tab:ablation-sens}, we compared the performance of sensitivity-based and sensitivity-agnostic approaches in the context of 3-bit quantization of the LLaMA-7B model.
 For sensitivity-agnostic quantization, we apply non-weighted k-means clustering at sparsity levels of 0\%, 0.05\%, and 0.45\%.
-The results demonstrate that while non-uniform quantization alone can reduce the perplexity from 28.26 (of RTN uniform quantization) to 18.08 without considering sensitivity, incorporating sensitivity-aware clustering is critical in reducing the perplexity to 7.75.
-This improvement is consistent across all sparsity levels.
+The results demonstrate that while non-uniform quantization alone can reduce the perplexity from 28.26 (of RTN uniform quantization) to 18.08 without considering sensitivity, incorporating sensitivity-based clustering is critical in reducing the perplexity to 7.75.
+This improvement is consistent across all sparsity~levels.

-\subsubsection{\textbf{Impact of Sparsity Levels on \OURS}}
+\subsection{{Impact of Sparsity Levels on \OURS}}

 In Fig.~\ref{fig:ablation-sparsity} (Left), we present the perplexity results of the 3-bit quantized LLaMA-7B model on the C4 benchmarks, with varying percentages of sensitive values extracted as the sparse matrix, ranging from 0\% to 0.2\%.
 The plot demonstrates that the perplexity gain diminishes as the sparsity level of the sensitive values exceeds 0.05\%.
 Therefore, we maintain a fixed sparsity level of 0.05\% for the sensitive values throughout all experiments.